medavox/tuki-nuwa.old/text/for-public/Phonology.md

 Don't worry!

-Phonotactics
+Phonotactics & Prosody
 =========

-Or, In What Order Letters Can Appear
+Or, In What Order Letters Can Appear, And How To Pronounce Words
 --------

+Toki Nawa follows a consonant-vowel structure.
+The first syllable of a word might just be a vowel.

+Stress is always on the second-to-last syllable.
+In a two-syllable word, this is the first syllable :)